Measuring topological invariants of even-dimensional line-gapped non-Hermitian systems through quench dynamics: Discussion and conclusions

 Under open boundary conditions, non-Bloch topological invariants are formulated to characterize the topology through the complex momentum mapping $e^{\ui k}\to\beta$~\cite{Yao2018a}.
 The resultant non-Bloch Hamiltonian $H(\beta)$ typically contains NH terms that do not exhibit a fixed orientation in the spinor space, obstructing the construction of chiral-symmetric momentum subspaces.
 However, in systems with sublattice symmetry, these non-Bloch invariants defined over the generalized Brillouin zone are also directly measurable from quench dynamics~\cite{lin2025}.

 The proposed scheme is experimentally feasible with state-of-the-art ultracold atom techniques.
-Leveraging existing implementations of 2D Chern insulators in optical Raman lattices~\cite{Zhan2016,Sun2018a,Liang2023}, controlled dissipation may be engineered through atomic resonant coupling to short-lived excited states~\cite{Ren2022}.
-The quench protocol can be implemented by applying an additional Zeeman field and abruptly quenching its strength from a large initial value to zero~\cite{Sun2018b,Yi2019,WangZY2021}.
-All measurements in this scheme are performed solely in the basis of right eigenvectors, enabling straightforward experimental implementation.
-Our results thus provide a practical route for experimentally detecting and characterizing NH topological phases, with specific applicability to quantum simulators such as ultracold atomic systems.
+Leveraging existing implementations of 2D Chern insulators in optical Raman lattices~\cite{Zhan2016,Sun2018a,Liang2023}, controlled dissipation can be engineered through atomic resonant coupling to short-lived excited states~\cite{Ren2022}.
+The quench protocol can be implemented by applying an additional Zeeman field and abruptly reducing its strength from a large initial value to zero.
+TASTs for topological characterization are then measured through spin-resolved time-of-flight imaging~\cite{Sun2018b,Yi2019,WangZY2021}.
+Crucially, although the TASTs are formally defined in the infinite-time limit, experiments~\cite{Sun2018b,Yi2019} demonstrate that {\it short-time} dynamics---spanning only several oscillation periods on BISs---provides sufficient information~\cite{note4}.
+Simultaneously, high spontaneous emission rates ensure excited states act as efficient particle sinks, making quantum jumps negligible within the measurement window.
+Furthermore, boundary effects become insignificant when the atomic cloud remains sufficiently distant from system boundaries throughout its evolution~\cite{Zhao2023}.
+Under these conditions, the dynamics is faithfully governed by a NH Bloch Hamiltonian $H(\bm{k})$.
+Our results thus establish a practical protocol for experimental detection and characterization of NH topological phases, with direct applicability to quantum simulators such as ultracold atomic systems.